Ahmadnagar Sultanate: Establishment

 Malik Ahmad Nizam Shah I who was the son of Nizam-ul-Mulk Malik Hasan Bahri established the kingdom.
-His Family were the Kulkarnis of Pathri a town in Marathwada.
+His Family were the Brahmin Kulkarnis of Pathri, a town in Marathwada.
 Either as a result of religious persecution or famine, his ancestors came to Vijayanagar Empire.
 Ahmed's father was made prime minister on the death of Mahmud Gawan and was made Malik Na'ib by Mahmood Shah Bahmani II.
 Soon after, he appointed Ahmed governor of Beed and other districts in the vicinity of Dowlutabad.
-After the death of his father, Ahmed assumed the titles of Nizam ul-Mulk Bahri from his father, the last signifying a falcon as Hasan had been falconer to the Sultan.
+After the death of his father, Ahmed assumed the title of Nizam ul-Mulk Bahri from his father, the latter signifying a falcon, as Hasan had been a falconer to the Sultan.
 Malik Ahmad the Bahmani governor of Junnar defended his province against incursions from the Sultan and his forces, successfully defeating a much larger army led by Sheikh Muaddi Arab in a night attack, an army of 18,000 led by Azmut-ul-Dabir and an army led by Bahmani general Jahangir Khan.
 On 28 May 1490, Ahmad declared independence and established the Nizam Shahi dynasty's rule over a de facto independent Sultanate.
-Initially his capital was in the town of Junnar with its fort, later renamed Shivneri.
+Initially, his capital was in the town of Junnar with its fort, later renamed Shivneri.
 In 1494, the foundation was laid for the new capital Ahmadnagar.
 After several attempts, he secured the great fortress of Daulatabad in 1499.